 Bachelor's Degree in Toy Design or Illustration

 Students can find toy design concentration options and facilities through a number of artistic and illustration bachelor's degree programs.
-Students can also take specialized courses dealing with the toy industry, child development, hard toys, soft toys and games.
+Students can also take specialized courses dealing with the toy industry, toy history, child development and psychology, hard toys, soft toys and games.
 A senior research project or internship is sometimes required for successful completion of such programs.
-Common coursework includes:

 Bachelor's Degree in Industrial Design